 For the rooting medium, I made my own.
 But you can also pick it up at your local nursery, or find a suitable mixture online.

-I suggest Miracle-Gro Perlite combined with Miracle-Gro’s African Violet Potting Mix, available on Amazon.
+I suggest Miracle-Gro Perlite combined with Miracle-Gro’s African Violet Potting Mix.
 I’ve always defaulted to perlite in the past.
-The difference between it and vermiculite is insignificant, and I can also readily buy perlite in these convenient 8-quart sized bags.
+The difference between it and vermiculite is insignificant, and I can also readily buy perlite in convenient eight-quart sized bags.

 To stir it up, any household mixing bowl will do.
 (Shh, I used one from our baking set; don’t tell my fiance!)
 A bucket or planting container without drainage holes will also do the job.